 - Hunt for truffles in a hazelnut grove with a truffle hunter and his dog

-- Enjoy a hands-on cooking lesson at the company owners’ medieval townhouse near Gavi and catch a peek at village life
+- Enjoy a hands-on cooking lesson at the company owners’ medieval townhouse in Arquata Scrivia (near Gavi) and catch a peek at village life

 If you love wine, Piedmont is a must-see destination.
 While first-time visitors to Italy often head to Tuscany, Piedmont is tops among wine cognoscenti, and it’s easy to see why.

 First, there’s Piedmont’s stunning variety of wine, from regal Barolo and Barbaresco, to rustic Pelaverga and Freisa, to refreshing whites like classic Gavi and newcomer Arneis.

 Then, there’s the food: elegant northern Italian cuisine like porcini risotti, creamy pasta with showers of white truffles, handmade meat-filled ravioli, beef braised in wine, and chocolate-hazelnut desserts.

 All this comes packaged in a landscape of breathtaking beauty.
 In the Langhe, every hill is crowned with a medieval fortress or stately castle.
 And nowhere can you find such contorted hills so neatly pinstriped with vines.
 Charming wine villages like La Morra and Gavi are still populated by locals, not tourists, so you’ll get a true peak at Italian wine culture.

 The first half of LAND OF BAROLO takes place in the Langhe, the hills south of the Tanaro river.
 From our base in Alba, the Langhe’s red-wine capital, we’ll venture into Barolo territory for two days and Barbaresco for one.
 Here we’ll hear the fascinating history of these wines, intertwined with kings, prime ministers, and marchesi, and come to appreciate these most coveted of Italian wines.